-With you membership you will also get access to coupons that will save you 20% for instance on any full priced item — a perfect time to buy a big ticket item that you’ve got your eye on.
-Let’s say you were looking to pick up the REI Half Dome Tent (a solid all around’er), that means you can save $40 straight away on this $200 tent.
+With your membership, you will also get access to REI coupons that will save you 20% for instance on any full-priced item — a perfect time to buy a big-ticket item that you’ve got your eye on.
+Let’s say you were looking to pick up the REI Half Dome Tent (a solid all-around tent), that means you can save $40 straight away on this $200 tent.

 4. REI Garage Sale

 So what does REI do with all that used gear they accept back thanks to their generous return policy?

 Well, they hold what they call the REI Garage Sale where they sell all of that used and returned gear at steep discounts to other members.

 So now you can pick up lightly used, but still totally usable gear, for 50 – 70 % off the original retail price.

 These REI Garage Sales are only open to members, are one-day-only, and available in most REI stores.

 I’ve picked up some pretty cool scores, even just shoes that I use on a day-to-day basis thanks to an REI Garage Sales, which is like getting really good gear for almost Goodwill prices.